-806-197 Microbiology // 4 cr
+806-197 | Microbiology // 4 Credits

 This course examines microbial structure, metabolism, genetics, growth, and the relationship between humans and microorganisms.
 Disease production, epidemiology, host defense mechanisms, and the medical impact of microbes in the environment, industry, and biotechnology are also addressed.